docsbydesign/piClinic/docs/piclinic-console-parts.md

 ### CPU clock module

 This is required when using the Raspberry Pi to keep the correct time.
 The Raspberry Pi system requires this component or a connection to the Internet in order to maintain accurate time keeping.
 For systems that are not connected to the Internet continuously, this component must be used to maintain accurate system time.

+Note, field testing suggests that modules with replaceable backup batteries might provide a more sustainable design.

 ### UPS battery backup